unbroken-dome/gradle-testsets-plugin/README.md

 }
 ```

-Where "integrationTest" would be the name of the test set.

-This would automatically create the following objects:
+In this example "integrationTest" is the name of the test set being created.
+As part of the process, the TestSets plugin will automatically create the following objects:

 * A source set named "integrationTest";
 * A dependency configuration named "integrationTestCompile", which extends from "testCompile";